backstage/backstage/docs/features/kubernetes/authstrategies.md

 ### KubernetesCredential type

-Something to highlight is that `AuthenticationStrategies` will return a [`KubernetesCredential`](https://github.com/backstage/backstage/blob/0226d424f5a3104239eb9e1eaa9f0cbf29cc1f1c/plugins/kubernetes-node/src/types/types.ts#L140) object from the `getCredential` method with the authentication data to consume a kubernetes cluster, it could be:
+Something to highlight is that the `getCredential` method on an `AuthenticationStrategy` will return a [`KubernetesCredential`](https://github.com/backstage/backstage/blob/0226d424f5a3104239eb9e1eaa9f0cbf29cc1f1c/plugins/kubernetes-node/src/types/types.ts#L140) object representing a single method of authenticating with a Kubernetes cluster.
+This value can be:

 - A bearer token
 - A x509 client certificate and key